Vigzm1995/Machine-Learning-Stanford/README.md

 # Machine-Learning-Stanford
-Matlab code and exercise documents for ML certification by Andrew Ng - Stanford Univeristy.
+Matlab code and exercise documents for ML certification by Andrew Ng - Stanford University.